waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     - The move 'Dig' must be used on a specific, unmarked tile within Mt.
 Moon to unearth the other fossil.
 (Reasoning: Suggested by puzzle_solver_agent).
 (Result: Systematically checked all reachable ground tiles on 1F with no success.
 The move consistently teleports the player out of the cave).
     - The Rocket Grunt will accept a Pokémon nicknamed 'fossil'.
 (Reasoning: Suggested by puzzle_solver_agent).
 (Result: Dialogue unchanged).

+- The 'fossil' the Rocket Grunt wants is a bone-related item from the Pokémon Tower in Lavender Town, likely a Thick Club or Rare Bone.
+(Result: Reached the top floor (7F) of the tower.
+No items or relevant NPCs were found.
+Hypothesis failed.)

 - **New Hypotheses (from puzzle_solver_agent - Turn 209957):**
     - **Hypothesis 1:** The scientist in the Cinnabar Lab will provide a 'replica' fossil or the other, unchosen fossil after being shown a fully-evolved version of the fossil he revived.
-    - **Hypothesis 2 (Active):** The 'fossil' the Rocket Grunt wants is a bone-related item from the Pokémon Tower in Lavender Town, likely a Thick Club or Rare Bone.
-    - **Hypothesis 3:** The Hiker on Mt.
+    - **Hypothesis 3 (Active):** The Hiker on Mt.
 Moon 1F at (6,7) will trade you for your revived fossil Pokémon, giving you the other fossil in return.
     - **Hypothesis 5:** The other fossil (the one you didn't pick) has respawned at its original location, but only after a specific flag is triggered, like re-battling the Super Nerd.

 # V. Self-Assessment Findings